Septum Stretching 101: What to Know Stretching Septum Piercings

 Many people wonder if stretching their septum should hurt, and while some discomfort is expected during the process, it's essential to monitor any complications that may arise.

 For instance, septum soreness or bleeding after stretching might indicate a problem that requires medical attention.
-In some cases, patients may experience edema or a stretched septum that still hurts, which could necessitate therapy or further problem-solving.
+In some cases, patients may experience edema or a septum that still hurts, which could necessitate therapy or further problem-solving.

 Although septum stretching is not as invasive as plastic surgery or cardiology procedures, it's crucial to follow proper guidelines and use saline for cleaning to prevent damage and minimize the risk of complications.